Homelessness

-The Homeless Veterans Initiative is housed within the Veterans Mental Health Department of the Texas Veterans Commission.
+The Homeless Veteran Program is housed within the Veterans Mental Health Department of the Texas Veterans Commission.
 The goal is to improve the accessibility of resources and services for military veterans and their loved ones in Texas that are experiencing homelessness or are at-risk of becoming homeless.
-The Initiative will identify and highlight services aimed at preventing veterans from entering homelessness and provide trainings to direct service providers.
-Additionally, resource clinics will be provided directly to veteran families.
+The Program will identify and highlight services aimed at preventing veterans from entering homelessness and provide trainings to direct service providers.
+Additionally, resource clinics will be provided directly to veteran families

 Anthony “AB” Bustos, MPH